RetroLX/kernel/README.md

 # Build

 The current official build environment is Ubuntu 20.10.
-Additional packages required are documented on the docker image ``ci/docker/Dockerfile``.
+Additional packages required are documented on the docker image ``kernel/ci/docker/Dockerfile``.

-How to build is documented by the script ``ci/local/build-kernel-arch.sh``.
+How to build is documented by the script ``kernel/ci/local/build-kernel-arch.sh`` that will start the build reusing the currently checkout repository.

 Given your environment fullfill the requirements you can build locally.
 Example call:
 ```